As of the 2016 Legislative Session, the WV homeschool law has changed. The revised law, effective May 23, 2016, is reflected in the information below.

 According to WV code 18-8-1 (c)(2), “acceptable progress” for standardized testing is a mean of the scores in the five required subjects that falls within the 4th stanine or above.
 If below the 4th stanine, it is also acceptable if the mean has improved from the previous year’s mean.
 Any individual subject score can fall below the 4th stanine as long as the mean is within, above, or improved.

-To make that determination easier, CHEWV’s Report to the Superintendent includes all the necessary information.
-But satisfying the law’s requirements is not all testing can do for you.
-The full publisher report gives you much more information than the law requires and can help identify strengths and weaknesses for curriculum planning.
+Satisfying the WV law’s requirements is not all testing can do for you.
+The publisher’s score reports give you much more information than the law requires and can help identify strengths and weaknesses for curriculum planning.
 In fact, the composite is probably the best indicator of how your child is doing compared with others his/her age.
 Unlike the mean, the composite is a weighted score and is statistically valid.
 The Core Composite is also a good indicator of how your child is performing in the core subjects of reading, writing, and math.

 If you do not test with CHEWV you may have publisher reports for either the Stanford, Iowa, or Terra Nova.
 Although score report details may differ, the following articles should be helpful regardless of which test was taken.